Adrafinil Review | Premier Nootropic or Waste of Money?

 But there’s more to it than that, which is why I started thinking about the Adrafinil vs. Modafinil battle…

 Is Adrafinil a superior nootropic to Modafinil?
 Is it safe for me to take?
 Is the price of Adrafinil worth it when measured against other smart drugs?
 Is Adrafinil a legitimate cognitive booster, or a waste of time and money?

-For me to answer all of those questions, I have to put on my detective hat and start doing some research and testing.
-It’s not enough for Adrafinil to just “work” — the nootropic has to provide a major return on investment with respect to my productivity and energy.
+To answer all of those questions, we have to put on my detective hat and start doing some research and testing.
+It’s not enough for Adrafinil to just “work” — the nootropic has to provide a major return on investment with respect to productivity and energy.

 I am not a doctor or a lawyer.
 Always consult a medical professional before consuming any nootropic supplements, like Adrafinil.
 Please read my full disclaimer too.